php-kitchen/code-specs/docs/en/getting-started.md

 Explanation for the format parts:
 * describe - optional method that defines scenario tester checks.
 If test fails scenario would be displayed at the top of error message beginning with "I describe "
 * verifyThat - defines a group of expectations.
 You can either use a simple form with message only - `$I->verifyThat('remote service is acceptable');` or full form with callable that organize expectations([see test example](examples/tests/IncomeCalculatorTest.php).
 If a test fails this message will be put to console output beginning with "I verify that ".
 * expectsThat|expectsTo|verifyThat - defines the expectations of a tester.
-If a test fails this message will be put to console output beginning with "I expect that ", "I expect to "
+If a test fails this message will be put to console output beginning with "I expect that ", "I expect to ".
+Note: `expectTo` available only in PHPUnit as Codeception already have such method.
 * lookAt - defines a name of a variable that would be tested.
 If a test fails this name would be used to print step message, for example  "I see that user is not empty ", "I see that response has key 'data'" etc.
 * type of a variable - defines a type of variable being examined.
 Type of a variable defines what matcher to use.
 Following matchers are available:
   * see - means no type is specified.
 Starts a chain of basic "value" expectations.